CodecoolGlobal/tech-interview-workbook-csipke19/docs/module_web_with_python.md

 #### What type of branching strategy would you use?
 Every new feature needs to be separeted from the main branch
 #### What would you do if you find a bug on the production code (master branch)?
+I make a new branch from the master branch, named after the bug and "bugfix" in the name.
 #### How can you move changes from one branch to another in GIT?
+git stash
+git checkout {correct-branch}
+git stash pop
 #### How does a VCS help with code reviews?
+VCS (Version Controll System) helps you
 #### What is your favorite git command?
 Why?
-push, because it means that i'm done everything I wanted to do and from that point my work is safe on the github.
+push, because it means that i'm done everything I wanted to do and from that point my work will be safe on the github repository.
 #### What does remote/local mean in Git?
 The project version I have on my computer and not necessarily the same as the one on Github.